 8. Thou shalt experiment with local cuisine and brave street food.

 I understand that for some people this one is particularly hard: you are talking to the girl who didn’t eat eggs until she was twenty.
 Whilst I am much more adventurous when it comes to food now, I still cherish the old pizza standby.
-Without doubt there is some degree of food snobbery that takes place within the travel community.
+There is definitely some degree of food snobbery that takes place within the travel community.
 Let me put it out there now and say that there is no shame in disliking the cuisine in another country.
-I have visited some amazing countries and will be the first to admit I’m not over struck on their food.
+I have visited some amazing countries and will be the first to admit I’m not overly struck on their food.
 This doesn’t mean you shouldn’t try what is on offer though.
 Whilst those chicken feet look gross at the time, part of you will always feel like you wasted an opportunity when someone asks you how it tasted and you have to say, “I don’t know”.